 OWNER OF AUTOMOBILE IS RESPONSIBLE WHEN DRIVER CAUSES ACCIDENT INJURY IN MN

-For many years, Minnesota has had a safety responsibility law that requires every car owner to insure their vehicle, and the law also holds the owner responsible for any damage or injury caused by their car, regardless of who was driving it.
 The only exception to this law is if the car is stolen or taken without the owner’s permission.
-However, “permission” is interpreted very broadly in Minnesota and claiming the driver did not have permission to take the car is often unsuccessful if the owner knew the driver and had let the driver use the car in the past.
+However, “permission” is interpreted very broadly in Minnesota.
+For example, claiming the driver did not have permission to take the car is often unsuccessful if the owner had regularly let the driver use the car in the past.
 Our lawyers have had many cases that hinged on whether the driver had permission to drive the car.

 If you have been injured in a car crash in Minnesota, please call us and speak with an attorney for a free consultation.
 Our lawyers‘ have over 25 years’ experience successfully representing hundreds of people in car accidents.
 We understand the insurance issues.
 We will answer your questions and protect your rights.
-The primary purpose of our lawyers is to make sure they receive fair and complete compensation for their car accident injuries.
+The primary purpose of our lawyers is to make sure you receive fair and complete compensation for your car accident injuries.